Neicool117/conan-arm-toolchain-package/Readme.md

 # Linux AArch32 GNU toolchain conan package

-This conan toolchain package is intended to cross-compile other conan packages for Linux based AArch32 systems from the Cortex-A Family.
+This conan toolchain package is intended to cross-compile other conan packages for Linux based AArch32 systems of the Cortex-A Family.
 Sample conan profiles to cross-compile from Linux based x86 build system to Linux based AArch32 systems are provided.

 ## Use Case